-2.1 Salaries and Wages
+2.1.
+Salaries and Wages

-The decrease of about 12.2% or P387 thousand in 2019 was caused by resignation of two employee.
 Because of the unabated increase in the cost of basic commodities as a result of the TRAIN Law, management as a way of helping its employees cope with the economic situation, gave a 14th month pay during the 4th quarter of 2018.
-This was the reason for the increase in this account of about 7.37% or P218 thousand over the figure in 2017
+This is the reason for the increase in this account of about 7.37% or P218 thousand over the figure in 2017.
+The increase in 2017 over 2016 figure was very minimal.